How do you calculate the tax benefits of the expat ruling (30% ruling)?

 Share this article

-The 30% ruling is one of the most attractive aspects of working in the Netherlands for international employees.
+The expat ruling is one of the most attractive aspects of working in the Netherlands for international employees.
 Through proper calculation, you can maximize your benefits from this expat scheme and significantly increase your net income.

-To qualify for the 30% ruling, you must meet specific conditions.
-You must have been recruited from abroad and possess scarce expertise that is barely available in the Dutch labor market.
-Additionally, there is a minimum salary requirement of €46,660 for 2025, or €35,468 if you are younger than 30 years old and hold a master’s degree.
+To qualify for the expat ruling, you must meet specific conditions.
+You must have been recruited from abroad, lived more than 150 km from the Dutch border and there is a minimum salary norm of €48,013 for 2026, or €36,497 if you are younger than 30 years old and hold a qualifying master’s degree.

 An important condition is that you must have lived at least 16 months in the 24 months preceding your first working day in the Netherlands at more than 150 kilometers from the Dutch border.
 This means you cannot have lived in Belgium, Luxembourg, or parts of Germany, France, or the United Kingdom.

-Since 2024, there is a maximum salary of €233,000 per year to which the 30% ruling can be applied.
-For incomes above this amount, no tax-free compensation is possible.
+Since 2024, there is a maximum salary (€262,000 in 2026) to which the expat ruling can be applied.
+For your gross salary above this amount, no tax-free compensation is possible.

 Calculating your tax benefits under the 30% ruling is relatively straightforward, but requires attention to detail.
 The basic formula is as follows: